-The form you file to apply for naturalization is form N-400.
+The form you filed to apply for naturalization is Form N-400.

 To be eligible for naturalization—the process of becoming a U.S. citizen, you must fulfill the following requirements: